xetsue/spike/README.md

 Offline Web-app Valorant Spike Timer

 (6s) Red is where spike is no longer defusable.
+> 3.5s to half defuse, and a 7s for full.

 | Color | Interval (s) |
 | -------- | -------- |